Milestones of the Zero Project

 For the first time, the Zero Project is presented outside Europe, at a conference on Disability and Work organized by McGill University in Montréal, Canada.

-The Zero Project decides not only to concentrates its work on disability and the implementation of the relevant UN Convention, but also to narrow its research and to focus for the year only on the employment issues addressed in the Convention.
+The Zero Project decides not only to concentrates its work on disability and the implementation of the UN CRPD, but also to focus its research, for the year only on the employment issues addressed in the UN CRPD.
 Research is undertaken during spring, summer and autumn of 2012.